-How to File For Divorce UK (England & Wales)
+How to File For Divorce in England & Wales

-Many people ask our experts “How to File For Divorce UK” – The good news is that fortunately the divorce procedure in England & Wales is fairly straightforward as it’s mainly a paperwork filing process.
+Many people ask our family law experts how to file for divorce in the UK – The good news fortunately is that the divorce procedure in England & Wales is fairly straightforward as it’s mainly a paperwork filing process.

-You must also live in England or Wales, or be domiciled in England or Wales if you live abroad.
+- Do you permanently live in England or Wales or are you domiciled in England or Wales if you live abroad

 - Pay court fees – A payment of £593 is required